Ana Tsitlidze: In Parliament

-In the 2020 parliamentary elections, Ana Tsitlidze was 36th on the UNM's electoral list, winning her a seat in the Parliament of Georgia.
+In the 2020 parliamentary elections, Tsitlidze was 36th on the UNM's electoral list, winning her a seat in the Parliament of Georgia.
 However, along with other opposition MPs, she refused to recognize the results after allegations of massive voter fraud surfaced and boycotted her seat for several months, until a short-lived EU-facilitated agreement between Georgian Dream and the opposition was signed in April 2021.
 Since then, she sits on the Regional Policy and Local Government Committee, on the Councils for Children's Rights, Open Governance, and Gender Equality, and is a member of the Georgian delegation to the Parliamentary Assembly of the Francophonie.

-Ana Tsitlidze has remained actively involved in the UNM's party work and during the 2021 local elections, she spearheaded various races in Zugdidi and raised awareness of claims of voter suppression in IDP settlements in the region.
+Tsitlidze has remained actively involved in the UNM's party work and during the 2021 local elections, she spearheaded various races in Zugdidi and raised awareness of claims of voter suppression in IDP settlements in the region.
 Observing polls on Election Day, she was arrested by police officers in violation of her parliamentary immunity, though she chose not to pursue charges.
 As UNM's original victory in the Municipal Assembly was reversed in a recount, she sought to enter and was barred from the District Election Commission building where the recount was being held, raising questions on the integrity of the process.
 She claimed that the subsequent arrest of two former police officers collaborating with the party in investigating voter fraud allegations was politically-motivated.
-With the Zugdidi Municipal Assembly becoming a hung council without a clear majority to any party, Ana Tsitlidze launched a campaign to try and block the outgoing Assembly from adopting the 2022 budget, leading a group of activists to try and hinder assembly sessions with whistles and chants, and receiving injuries in the process.
+With the Zugdidi Municipal Assembly becoming a hung council without a clear majority to any party, Tsitlidze launched a campaign to try and block the outgoing Assembly from adopting the 2022 budget, leading a group of activists to try and hinder assembly sessions with whistles and chants, and receiving injuries in the process.